 \section{Introduction}

 \IEEEPARstart{M}{olecular} communication is a paradigm in which molecules are used as information carriers instead of electromagnetic waves or electrical signals~\cite{birkan2016survey,chae2023iobnt}.
-Inspired by biological systems, molecular communication via diffusion (MCvD) encodes information into molecules that are released into a diffusive medium by a transmitter (Tx) node to convey information through chemical signals.
-Through the diffusion process, the receiver (Rx) detects these molecules and decodes the transmitted information ~\cite{channel_modeling}.
+Inspired by biological systems, molecular communication via diffusion (MCvD) encodes information into molecules that are released into a diffusive medium by a transmitter (Tx) node to convey information.
+The receiver (Rx) detects these molecules and decodes the transmitted information ~\cite{channel_modeling}.

-In general, MCvD systems operate with discrete and fixed-duration symbol intervals.
+In general, MCvD systems operate with fixed-duration symbol intervals.
 However, due to the long diffusive tail, molecules released during one interval may continue to arrive in several subsequent intervals, leading to severe inter-symbol interference (ISI).
-Several modulation techniques have been proposed to mitigate ISI at the system level.
-For example, Molecular Shift Keying (MoSK)\cite{modulations_kuran}, where the transmitter emits different types of molecules, and Zebra-CSK\cite{zebra-csk}, which uses inhibitors to destroy molecules in the environment, are modulation-level approaches designed to reduce ISI.
+Several modulation techniques have been proposed to mitigate ISI.
+For example, Molecular Shift Keying (MoSK)\cite{modulations_kuran}, where the Tx emits different types of molecules, and Zebra-CSK\cite{zebra-csk}, which uses inhibitors to destroy molecules in the environment, are modulation-level approaches designed to reduce ISI.
 A modulation scheme defines how information is encoded in one or more properties of molecular signals (e.g., molecule type, concentration, or release timing), which in turn influences the effective channel impulse response.
-However, the impulse response itself does not solely determine communication performance; reliable transmission ultimately depends on the detection strategy employed at the receiver~\cite{detection_theory}.
-In MCvD systems, the received signal is generally represented by the number of molecules observed as a function of time.
+However, the impulse response itself does not solely determine communication performance, reliable transmission also depends on the detection strategy employed at the Rx~\cite{detection_theory}.